 - Add in 2 teaspoons of water

-- Mix thoroughly but don't over-mix.
-With a tablespoon scoop out enough to roll into uniform mini meatballs and put them on a parchment lined tray. *Note: You can now freeze them on the tray and then bag them for later use in your freezer) You can either bake the meatballs until golden brown 10-15 mins or fry them in your choice of olive oil for about 2-3 minutes a side.
+- Mix thoroughly but don’t over-mix.
+With a tablespoon scoop out enough to roll into uniform mini meatballs and put them on a parchment-lined tray. *Note: You can now freeze them on the tray and then bag them for later use in your freezer) You can either bake the meatballs until golden brown 10-15 mins or fry them in your choice of olive oil for about 2-3 minutes each side.

 - Let them rest then add over top the rice

 It may seem like quite a few steps but trust me this is an easy recipe and if you make the meatballs ahead of time you’re cutting down on the prep time.

 If you don’t fancy making homemade meatballs you can buy pre-made and make the sweet and sour sauce and serve over your favourite base dish.